Chintan0607/Smart-and-Intelligent-Video-Analysis-System-using-Agentic-AI/realesrgan_finetune/README.md

 ## Training

-Two stages, on PARAM Rudra (NVIDIA A100, MIG partition).
+Stage 1 completed on PARAM Rudra (NVIDIA A100, MIG partition).
+Stage 2 was configured but not run to completion.

 **Stage 1 — PSNR-oriented** (`options/finetune_realesrgan_sr4x.yml`)
 L1 loss only, 20,000 iterations, initialised from official `RealESRGAN_x4plus.pth` (`params_ema`).
-Produces a stable generator before adversarial training.
+Fully supervised on real paired data — generator only, no discriminator. **This is the run that produced the released weights.**

-**Stage 2 — adversarial** (`options/finetune_realesrgan_gan.yml`)
+**Stage 2 — adversarial** (`options/finetune_realesrgan_gan.yml`) — *not completed*
-`SRGANModel` with a `UNetDiscriminatorSN`, initialised from the stage-1 generator.
-60,000 iterations.
-Loss = L1 + VGG19 perceptual + vanilla GAN at
+Configured to run `SRGANModel` with a `UNetDiscriminatorSN` initialised from the stage-1 generator: 60,000 iterations, loss = L1 + VGG19 perceptual + vanilla GAN
-weight 0.1, so pixel and perceptual terms still dominate and the adversarial term only pushes texture realism.
+at weight 0.1, so pixel and perceptual terms dominate and the adversarial term only pushes texture realism.
+Training was stopped ahead of the project evaluation deadline.
+The config is kept here as the intended next step.

-Shared settings: RRDBNet generator (23 blocks, 64 feat, 16.7M params), Adam @ 1e-4, MultiStepLR (milestones 10k/20k, γ=0.5), EMA 0.999.
+Shared settings: RRDBNet generator (23 blocks, 64 feat, 16.7M params), Adam @ 1e-4, MultiStepLR (milestones 10k/20k, γ=0.5), EMA 0.999, batch size 8,
+`gt_size` 224.

+### Evaluation status

+Stage-1 outputs were compared against stock Real-ESRGAN through the [GANN3](https://github.com/Pratiksonkusare/GANN3) comparison harness, but the comparison was **visual only** — no PSNR/SSIM was computed, and no clear improvement was demonstrated within the project timeline.
+Quantitative evaluation against ground truth is the outstanding next step, ahead of resuming adversarial training.

 NAFNet configs (`finetune_nafnet_*.yml`) are included as the same-resolution restoration alternative that was evaluated alongside the SR approach.